mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/crypto_trading.md

 1. Price of perpetual swap is more than spot price
 2. Long position holders will pay the short position holders

+## When does liquidation happens?
+1. Make MAV < MM

+## Steps to force liquidation
+1. Balance + Realized Profit - MML -1$
+2. You can debit the account using admin debit

 ## Generate ANKI
 * mdanki crypto_trading.md CrptoTrading_Anki.apkg --deck "Mohan::Trading::Crypto"